-Contract program providing swim lessons at City pools.
-Last year the City offered swim lesson to children with special needs.
+City sponsored swim lessons at City pools.
+Last year the City offered swim lesson to children with special needs and their families.

-Zoo Camp
+Wilderness Camp

-Summer activity camp for youth ages 6 to 13 at the Applegate Park Zoo.
-Participants are involved in nature studies, arts and crafts, specialized tours, zoo games, and an excursion to another zoo in the area.
+Summer activity camp for youth ages 6 to 13 at the Applegate Park.
+Participants are involved in nature studies, arts and crafts, specialized tours, and zoo tours.